 infection, disease process, psychiatric disorders, addictive disorders,

-or other person not licensed by this Board who provides support services
+not licensed by this board who provides support services to and requires

 to perform occupational roles is impaired by developmental disabilities,